Air France–KLM Flying Blue Award Sweet Spots Air France–KLM Flying Blue Award Sweet Spots

 Before we review the most attractive Flying Blue sweet spots you can book with award miles, you should keep some things in mind:

-1. Flying Blue passes on fuel surcharges imposed by the operating airline for award redemptions, including on their own flights.
+1. Flying Blue passes on fuel surcharges imposed by the operating airline for award redemptions, including on its own flights.
 These can really increase the out-of-pocket costs of a “free” flight.

 2. Flying Blue does not publish an award chart.
 You can see the minimum amount of miles required for any city pairing by using its award calculator.
 However, this calculator doesn't work for many partner routes.